Trump says ‘war hawk’ Liz Cheney should be fired upon in escalation of violent rhetoric against his opponents

 Trump also hurled insults at Cheney, once the third-ranking Republican in House leadership, calling her “very dumb,” a “stupid person” and “the moron.”

-Trump’s suggestion that Cheney be fired upon represents an escalation of the violent language he has used to target his political foes.
+Trump’s suggestion that Cheney should face gunfire represents an escalation of the violent language he has used to target his political foes.
 And it comes days before an election in which the former president — who never accepted his 2020 loss — has already undermined public confidence.
 In recent weeks, he has also suggested a military crackdown on political opponents he has described as “the enemy within.”

 Cheney is perhaps the most vocal Republican critic of Trump’s efforts to overturn the 2020 election, and his role in his supporters’ January 6, 2021, riot at the US Capitol.
 She played a leading role on the House select committee that investigated the attack, and later was ousted from her deep-red Wyoming House seat by a Trump-backed primary opponent in 2022.